Anjali-003/Prodigy_Projects/PRODIGY_ML_04/ReadMe.md

 # Prodigy Internship Task 4

-This repository contains the implementation of a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.
+This repository contains the implementation of a hand gesture recognition model that can accurately identify and classify different hand gestures.

 ## Implementation
 1. Import Libraries: Import necessary libraries for data manipulation, preprocessing, model training, and visualization.